decentespresso/de1app/documentation/decent_user_interface.md

 **dui aspect get**  _type aspect ?-option value ...?_

->Return the value of the requested aspect, under the currently active theme unless the aspect name defines other theme or the **-theme** option is specified.
-Supports the same type values as **dui aspect set**.
+>Return the value of the requested aspect, under the currently active theme unless the aspect name defines other theme or the **-theme** option is specified.  _type_  can be a list of types, in that case each type will be searched (from first to last in the list) until a matching aspect is found.

 >Named options: